dafny-lang/dafny/docs/_includes/Grammar.md

 <!-- TODO: Those grammar hyperlinks are not implemented -->

+## Dafny Input {#sec-unicode}

+Dafny source code files are readable text encoded as UTF-8 Unicode (because this is what the CoCo-generated scanner and parser read).
+All program text other than the contents of comments, character, string and verbatim string literals are printable and white-space ASCII characters, that is, ASCII characters in the range `!` to `~`, plus space, tab, cr and nl (ASCII, 9, 10, 13, 32)  characters, with the exception of a few allowed unicode mathematical symbols.

+However, a current limitation is that the Coco tool used by Dafny is not up to date, and consequently, only printable and white-space ASCII characters can be used.
+Use `\u` escapes in string and character literals to insert unicode characters.
+Unicode in comments will work fine unless the unicode is interpreted as an end-of-comment indication.
+Unicode in verbatim strings will likely not be interpreted as intended.
+[Outstanding issue #818].

 ## Character Classes {#sec-character-classes}
 This section defines character classes used later in the token definitions.
 In this section a backslash is used to start an escape sequence; so for example